-Deferred tax asset arising from NOLCO and MCIT was not recognized since Management believes that future taxable income will not be available against which the deferred income tax can be utilized.
+Deferred tax on NOLCO was not recognized since Management believes that future taxable income will not be available against which the deferred tax can be utilized.

-The Company's interest income arising from cash in banks are already subjected to final tax and are therefore excluded from the computation of taxable income subject to RCIT and MCIT.
+The Company's interest income arising from cash in banks, cash equivalents and fixed-income securities, and realized gains on sale of listed equity securities are already subjected to final tax and are therefore excluded from the computation of taxable income.